-In the initial few days of implantation, the hCG level in your body rises quickly and home pregnancy tests are sensitive enough to detect the hCG level in your body as soon as your periods are delayed by one day.
+In the initial few days of implantation, the hCG levels in the body rise quickly and home pregnancy tests are sensitive enough to detect the hCG levels in the body as soon as a woman’s periods are delayed by one day.

 Some pregnancy tests are more sensitive than others and can even confirm the small presence of hCG in your body.